 Setting up Google Analytics Goals and Funnels for my website

 If you have a Google Analytics account, then you can define Goals and Funnels for your Shopify website.
-If there is only one step to your Goal, then you don't need to define a Funnel.
+If there is only one step to your Goal then you don't need to define a Funnel.

 There are a few things to complete before getting started with Goals and Funnels:

-- Register for a Google account.
+- If you don't have one already, then register for a Google account.

 - Add your Shopify site to your Google Analytics account.

 - Set up Google Analytics to work with your Shopify site.
-You can find instructions for this here.

 Shopify themes will automatically integrate Google Analytics into your store after you enable it from your General Settings.